akulmotageri-coder/TheVG/Readme.md

 Timeline events are generated from actual application data.

-The timeline does not rely on the AI model to invent events.
+The timeline does not rely on the AI assistant to invent events.

 ---